Kit-Law/Query-Lang-Interpreter/README.md

 ## Compilation

-Use stack or cabal to compile:
+Use stack or cabal to compile, in the stack dir:

 ```cmd
 stack build --copy-bins --local-bin-path .